-C. Faculty provides supervision in multiple treatment modalities including pharmacotherapy, cognitive and behavioral therapy, dialectical behavior therapy, supportive therapy, psychodynamic psychotherapy, and family therapy.
-The Medical Director and the Program Director review caseloads of individual fellows periodically to assure each trainee has an optimal case mix.
+C. Faculty provides supervision in multiple treatment modalities including pharmacotherapy, cognitive and behavioral therapy, supportive therapy, psychodynamic psychotherapy, and family therapy.
+The Medical Director and the Program Director review caseloads of individual residents periodically to assure each trainee has an optimal case mix.

 E. Residents provide psychotherapy and pharmacotherapy with most cases, and typically have 5 to 10 cases in long-term psychotherapy.
-All fellows provide family therapy for many cases.
+All residents provide family therapy for many cases.
 Most cases are treated with psychotropic medications and individual or family therapy with follow-up visits at 1 to 4 week intervals.

-F. All fellows are assigned to faculty for weekly supervision and may arrange for more if they wish.
-Each fellow has at least two supervisors (which are Boarded Child and Adolescent Psychiatrists) and is expected to have one hour of supervision per week with each supervisor.
+F. All residents are assigned to faculty for weekly supervision and may arrange for more if they wish.
+Each resident has at least two supervisors and is expected to have one hour of supervision per week with each supervisor.
 These hours are in addition to the teaching conferences, rounds, and seminars.
 Additionally one faculty member is always present in the clinic and provides on-site supervision.
 Faculty with different theoretical points of view and areas of expertise are available as needed.

 G. Following are the goals and objectives for this rotation:

 Goal: To provide outpatient care to children and adolescents with psychiatric disorders that is of high quality, with priority on safety and use of interventions with established effectiveness.

-Knowledge: The fellow will demonstrate an adequate fund of knowledge related to the evidence-based clinical management of outpatient children and adolescents with psychiatric disorders and their families, including the following areas:
+The resident will demonstrate an adequate fund of knowledge related to the evidence-based clinical management of outpatient children and adolescents with psychiatric disorders and their families, including the following areas:

 - Child and family interview techniques